michal-h21/make4ht/README.md

 ### File matches

-Other type of actions which can be specified in build file are functions which are running on the generated files:
+Other type of action which can be specified in the build file are matches  which may be called  on the generated files:

     Make:match("html$", "tidy -m -xml -utf8 -q -i ${filename}")

-This tests filenames with lua pattern matching and on matched items it run command or function specified in second argument".
-Parameters are the same, as in previous section, except filename, which is generated output name.
+It tests filenames with `Lua` pattern matching and on matched items will execute command or function, specified in the second argument.
+Parameters are the same as in previous section, except `filename`, which contains generated output name.

-### Filters
+#### Filters

-You can use filter module to modify contents of generated html files.
-This is useful for fixing some tex4ht bugs.
+Some default match actions which you can use are in the `filter` module.
+It contains some functions which ares useful for fixing some `tex4ht` bugs or shortcomings.

 Example: